CORPORATE SOCIAL RESPONSIBILITY

 Caribbean Lottery™ is a trade name and brand for the popular and entertaining lottery games owned and operated by affiliates of IGT Global Services Limited pursuant to lottery contracts in Anguilla, Antigua & Barbuda, St. Kitts & Nevis, St. Maarten and the US Virgin Islands.

-Since the launch of the After School Advantage programme on April 14, 1999, IGT has installed more than 270 computer labs globally.
-The After School Advantage programme has been implemented throughout the United States, Barbados, Canada, Chile, Colombia, Jamaica, Trinidad and Tobago, St. Kitts, Antigua, and the U.S. Virgin Islands.
+Since the launch of the After School Advantage programme on April 14, 1999, IGT has installed approximately 300 computer labs globally as at December 2019.
+The After School Advantage programme has been implemented throughout the United States, Barbados, Canada, Chile, Colombia, Jamaica, Trinidad and Tobago, St. Kitts, Antigua, Nevis, St. Maarten and the U.S. Virgin Islands.